Passkeys vs. passwords: Which is safer, easier, and better for your daily logins?

 And if you practice password recycling – you’re in good company:

 When passwords are easy to guess, hackers will have an easier time cracking them – and taking over your accounts.
-In 2024, 94% of brands and businesses reported that identity-related attacks compromised millions of consumer accounts.
+According to the 2026 Sophos Active Adversary report, two thirds of all security incidents were traced back to compromised credentials, weak MFA, or poorly protected identity systems.

 Are passkeys really more secure than passwords?
 The shortcut to phishing resistant authentication